 “Now I’d much prefer to rent a car and drive myself rather than taking public transportation.
 I’ll happily upgrade or pay for a seat assignment on a plane to avoid the dreaded middle seat,” Claire Summers of Claire’s Itchy Feet travel blog explains.
 “There is also no way I’m staying in a 10-bed dorm right now, so my budget for accommodation has also increased.
 Before, I would look for the cheapest way to travel.
 Now I’m looking for the safest way to travel, which often costs a bit more.”

-Jessie Festa of Jessie on a Journey agrees that people may need to save up and save longer before their trip to ensure they can be safe.
+People may need to save up and save longer before their trip.

 Expect car rental costs to be higher